Symbolic Recovery of Differential Equations: The Identifiability Problem: Uniqueness of PDEs

 \subsection{Continuous and Smooth PDEs}

-As the last function class we consider the class of $C^p$ functions, for any $0\leq p\leq\infty$.
-It will turn out that for this class we can almost never achieve uniqueness.
-For this, we first recall Proposition~2.3.4 from Krantz and Parks \cite{Krantz1992APO}.
+As the last function class, we consider the class of $C^p$ functions, for any $0\leq p\leq\infty$.
+It turns out that for this class we can rarely achieve uniqueness.
+For this, we first recall Proposition~2.3.4 from \citet{Krantz1992APO}.